 - Preheat the oven to 350°F. Line a baking sheet with aluminum foil making sure it also covers the sides.
-Spray the foil with non-stick cooking spray (I used avocado oil spray).
+Spray the foil with non-stick cooking spray (important step).

 - Add the saltine crackers in a single layer to the baking sheet.
 Break in half if needed so that crackers fill the whole space.